j0shbl0ck/Intune_Deployment/App Configurations/Mozilla Firefox/README.md

 [Win 32 App]

-This deploys the Google Chrome Enterprise application.
-First checks if Google Chrome is alreayd installed prior.
+This deploys the Mozilla Firefox Enterprise application.
+First checks if Mozilla Firefox is already installed prior.
 1. Go to https://www.mozilla.org/en-US/firefox/all/#product-desktop-release
 2. Download .MSI version of Mozilla Firefox.
 3. Put together scripts and .msi in folder to begin Intune wrapping.